6 Savvy Ways to Use Spinach

 Directions

-1. In a medium-sized pan heat the oil and cook the onion until soft.
+1. In a medium-sized pan heat the oil to medium heat and cook the onion until soft.
 Stir in the garlic, cooking a minute or two more until soft.

 2. Mix in the spinach and cook until wilted, more or less for 2 minutes.
 Drain well and place in a bowl to cool a little.